AI-SEO & GEO

 Individual schema types provide individual signals.
 Nested schema relationships create entity graphs — and entity graphs are what AI systems use to evaluate the full citation confidence of a source.

-The correct nesting structure for a blog article on a personal brand or consulting site:
+The correct nesting structure for a blog article on a consulting site:

 {